 2. We provide daily living supplies to those in need.
 Toiletries, clothes, bedding, etc...

 5. We provide housing for those who have survived human sex trafficking.
-At present we are involved in the housing of two survivors and are actively building connections and raising money to build/acquire several houses in the Central Florida area.
+At present we house those who have survived utilizing various resources--homes, apartments, etc... while we raise money to build/acquire several houses in the Central Florida area.
 We are calling this project "Healing Place."
 We also help support two houses for those who have survived in Mexico and the Ukraine.

 6. We create Chapters for those bikers who are like minded to form communities of family and friendship to band together to fight human sex trafficking.
 We also participate in many charity rides, help others as often as we can and attempt to live life FULL of meaning and purpose.